qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/query_builder.rst

 For example, if you have a ``regions`` layer with a ``TYPE_2`` field you could select only regions that are ``borough`` in the :guilabel:`Provider specific filter expression` box of the Query builder.
-Figure_attributes_2_ shows an example of the Query builder populated with the regions.shp layer from the QGIS sample data.
+Figure_attributes_2_ shows an example of the Query builder populated with the regions.shp layer from the |qg| sample data.
 The Fields, Values and Operators sections help the user to construct the SQL-like query.